witer-rs/witer/README.md

 ⚠️ This project is still very much a WIP; I am only one student, after all. ⚠️

+## Goals

 The main goal of `ezwin` is to have a simple, easy-to-use API.
 The target audience is game developers looking to create a window quickly and easily.
 I aim to have feature-parity with `winit` eventually as a secondary goal.

 Cross-platform support is unlikely, but pull requests are welcomed if anyone else wants to tackle it.

+I would like to eventually transition from using `windows` to `windows-sys` to benefit from better compile times, as the wrappers included in the former are redundant for this crate.

+## Details

 There are **2** primary threads in `ezwin`: